 Driving on a narrow mountain road, for example, might increase your chance of seeing elk or deer.
 On the other hand, you’re probably more likely to encounter a dog in a residential area.
 Knowing which animals are more likely to be nearby could help you keep watch for them.

-Remember too that most animals become more active in the early morning or evening hours.
+Remember, too, that most animals become more active in the early morning or evening.
 This is when many wild creatures look for food or move between their preferred habitats.
-Make sure to pay close attention to animal crossing signs and movement along the side of the road if you drive during these hours.
+If you drive during these hours, make sure to pay close attention to animal crossing signs and movement along the side of the road.

 Will Insurance Cover Hitting an Animal?

 You will most likely need comprehensive coverage for your policy to cover collisions with animals.
-Comprehensive coverage is an optional addition to your car insurance that helps repair or replace your car from damage outside of your control, such as hitting an animal, fire or theft.
+Hitting a wild animal is covered under comprehensive coverage and is an optional addition to your car insurance that helps repair or replace your car from damage outside of your control.

 Advertisement: Get peace of mind with affordable roadside assistance.
 Click to learn more.